 More recently, Ohio’s governor and others have warned businesses to enforce guests wearing a face covering or the business will face penalties.
 Again, pressure was placed on business owners to adapt to new rules and train staff to enforce them.
 The team at SenSource got to work again.
 The same sensors used for people counting and occupancy monitoring are equipped with machine learning, making it possible to add additional smart features, such as face mask detection.

 Ceiling-mounted people counting sensors detect the presence or absence of a face mask and relay that data to a customer-facing display where the message will show green to enter or red with a “face mask required” message.
-Check out this video to see how SafeSpace Face Mask Detection works.

 Thanks again to WKBN for featuring SenSource to our Youngstown community.
 View the article here.